nmmarzano/nmmarzano.github.io/index.md

-Full stack developer with mobile experience.
-Most experience with Angular on the front end and Java on the back end.
+Full stack and Android developer.
+Most experience with Angular on front end and Java on back end.
 Hobby game designer+developer.
 Will process any nearby unattended squares of paper into origami.